Discrete Variational Autoencoding via Policy Search

-The approximations on the last line of Eq. \ref{eq:gen_model} and Eq. \ref{eq:policy_update} are a result of using Monte Carlo integration with randomly sampled indices from the dataset.
+The approximation follows from Monte Carlo integration using randomly sampled data points and latent samples.
 Note that this objective corresponds to the standard loss of the VAE in Eq. \ref{eq:vae_elbo}.
 However, because we do not reparameterize the latent variable, the update is performed independently from the policy update, in contrast to VAEs, where both the generative model and recognition model are updated in one backward pass.
 Hence, our generative model update does not depend on $\vtheta$, and the KL divergence to the latent prior can be dropped.

 \textbf{Step Size Adaptation using Effective Sample Size}.
-The multiplier $\eta$ in Eq.~\ref{eq:qstar} controls the trust region size, i.e.\ the step size from the parametric policy $q_\theta$ toward the nonparametric target $q^*$.
+The multiplier $\eta$ in Eq.~\ref{eq:qstar} controls the step size of our update based on the relative entropy between our nonparametric target $q^*$ and $q_\theta$.
 To adapt $\eta$ automatically, we follow prior work using the \emph{effective sample size} (ESS) \citep{maia2023effective, metelli2020, watson2023inferring}, which provides a tractable proxy for the order-2 Rényi divergence.
 We update $\eta$ so that the minibatch ESS matches a desired target level $\mathrm{ESS}_{\text{target}}$: